Blockade of Germany (1914–1919): Foreign relations

-The blockade hurt American exports.
-Under pressure, especially from commercial interests wishing to profit from wartime trade with both sides, the American government protested vigorously.
+The Germans also heavily lobbied both the U.S. government and the American business community to intervene.
+German diplomats repeatedly pointed out that the blockade was hurting American exports.
+Under pressure, especially from commercial interests wishing to profit from wartime trade with both sides, Woodrow Wilson's administration protested vigorously.
 Britain did not wish to antagonise the Americans and set up a program to buy American cotton, guaranteed that the price stayed above peacetime levels and mollified cotton traders.
 When American ships were stopped with contraband, the British purchased the entire cargo and released the cargoless ship.